-Abby Dowse Rocks Cleavage-Baring Crop Top & Unzipped Shorts: ‘Happy Girl’
+Abby Dowse Rocks Cleavage-Baring Crop Top & Unzipped Shorts: 'Happy Girl'

-Australian bombshell Abby Dowse was a “happy girl” in her latest Instagram post, and while expressing her glee, she also showed off her fabulous figure in a crop top and a pair of unzipped Dasiy Dukes.
+Australian bombshell Abby Dowse was a "happy girl" in her latest Instagram post.
+While expressing her glee, she also showed off her fabulous figure in a crop top and a pair of unzipped Dasiy Dukes.

-Abby’s top was a shade of light blue, and it featured thin straps that wrapped around her neck along with a plunging neckline that displayed plenty of her ample cleavage.
+Abby's top was a shade of light blue and featured thin straps that wrapped around her neck, along with a plunging neckline that displayed plenty of her ample cleavage.
 The number had small triangular cups and a silver ring detail on the bottom, drawing the eye to her breasts and flat tummy.

-The popular influencer’s shorts were faded, and the ends were frayed.
-She turned up the sex appeal by wearing the unzipped and open, exposing her lower abs.
+The popular influencer's shorts were faded and the ends were frayed.
+She turned up the sex appeal by wearing them unzipped and open, exposing her lower abs.

 To complete her look, Abby sported black ankle-high sneakers.

-Abby wore her hair in a ponytail on the top of her head with a scrunchy that matched her shirt.
-A few long sections from her bangs framed her face.
+Abby wore her hair in a ponytail secured on the top of her head with a scrunchy that matched her shirt.
+A few long sections of her bangs framed her face.

-For accessories, the model with with layered gold necklaces, hoop earrings and dainty bracelets on each wrist.
+For accessories, she wore layered gold necklaces, hoop earrings and dainty bracelets on each wrist.

-Abby’s online audience seemed happy to see her so upbeat, and many took some time to leave a nice comment.

-“So beautiful and gorgeous,” one Instagram user wrote, adding several red heart emoji.
+"So beautiful and gorgeous," one user wrote, adding several red heart emoji to their message.

 "Attractiveness overload," quipped a second admirer.

-“Your energy is differenttt [sic] Can definitely tell how you’ve been and it’s looking even more gorgeous than ever,” a third fan added, including a flame and smiley-face emoji.
+"Your energy is differenttt [sic] Can definitely tell how you've been and it's looking even more gorgeous than ever," a third fan added, including a flame and smiley-face emoji with their words.

 "That color suits you very well," a fourth fan chimed in.

-Just yesterday, Abby shared a flirty picture that caught her going topless.
+On Monday, Abby shared a flirty picture that caught her going topless.
 She sported a pair of red panties and white socks with pink stripes while she held a teddy bear close to her chest to cover her bare breasts.
 With her wavy locks falling around her shoulders, she snapped a selfie that showed off her fit physique.